adventuregamestudio/ags/Android/README.md

 ##Native engine library

-You don't have to build this yourself unless you want to change the source code of the engine.

 This is the main AGS engine code.
 It must be compiled using the Android NDK.
 This can simply be done by running